-Before we learn how to start one's own organic garden, lets first get to a little about Organic Gardening.
+Before we learn how to start one's organic garden, lets first get to a little about Organic Gardening:

-Organic Gardening could be looked upon as a form of a gardening system that endeavours for sustainability, biological diversity and fertile, nutrient-rich soil.
+Organic Gardening could be looked upon as a form of a gardening system that endeavors for sustainability, biological diversity, and fertile, nutrient-rich soil.
 It aims at achieving all that without the usage of synthetic pesticides, antibiotics, synthetic fertilizers, genetically modified organisms, and growth hormones.

 Here is a list of super easy steps that you can follow to get going with your organic gardening:

 Keep the following in mind when choosing a space to plant your garden:

 - Your desired gardening area should also be exposed to a minimum of 7 hours of sunlight every day.